Connect with us

 No time

-The primary reason landlords use a property management company rather than self-manage is to save time.
+Landlords primarily use a property management company rather than self-manage to save time.

 Lose money

-Managing rental properties can be a full-time job, and many landlords usually have full-time jobs, so they don’t have the time for property management.
-While managing tenants and properties may be attractive to some landlords, it’s not lucrative, and their day job pays a lot more.
+Managing rental properties can be full-time, and many landlords usually have full-time jobs, so they don’t have the time for property management.
+While managing tenants and properties may be attractive to some landlords, it’s not lucrative, and their day job pays much more.

 Property investors own rentals as an investment strategy.
-There is the added cash flow they provide – i.e., the profit from the rental income after expenses.
+They provide the added cash flow – i.e., the profit from the rental income after expenses.

 Hands off